MP3 to Text: How to Turn Audio Files to Text

-- Detailed Notes — Even when you have a verbatim transcript you may still want to separate the wheat from the chaff and get quick access to the main talking points of the speech.
+- Meeting Minutes — Even when you have a verbatim transcript you may still want to separate the wheat from the chaff and get quick access to the main talking points of the speech.
 Detailed notes remove everything that is off topic and give you a leaner and more concise version of the audio or video file without missing out on the important details.

 Making the best choice for your transcription needs

 Now that you know the pros and cons of all 3 ways to turn audio files into text, you’re hopefully better able to make an informed choice as to which option is best for you.